 An Individual Voluntary Arrangement, also known as an IVA is a debt solution for people based in England, Wales and Northern Ireland.
 The Scottish equivalent is a Trust Deed Scotland.
-An IVA enables people with debts above £7,000 to put a proposal to their creditors, which if accepted, will mean you only repay what you can afford.
+An IVA can enable you to put a proposal to your creditors, which if accepted, will mean you only repay what you can afford.

 To determine if an IVA is suitable you should first seek debt advice.
 You can receive not for profit advice from Debt Support Trust by telephoning today on 0800 085 0226.